-It Follows director David Robert Mitchell returns with his third feature, the execrable Under the Silver Lake, starring Andrew Garfield, Riley Keough, and showing in competition at this year’s Cannes Film Festival.
+It Follows director David Robert Mitchell returns to cinemas – and MUBI in the UK – this week with his third feature Under the Silver Lake, starring Andrew Garfield and Riley Keough.
+Firmly dividing critics at last year’s Cannes Film Festival, there’s sadly little to recommend about this LA-set mind-fuck.

 Sam (Garfield) likes staring at girls.
 Waiting in the coffee shop, with binoculars from his apartment balcony and with a friend using a drone to peer through the windows of a house where a suspected ‘lingerie model’ lives.
 He likes looking at their asses when walking behind them as well.
 This has nothing much to do with the film, but the mind wanders when bored.
 But don’t worry: it isn’t creepy because the girls don’t seem to mind.
 One of them – a new neighbour Sarah (Keough) – asks him if he was masturbating when he was gawping at her in her swimsuit.
 They’re getting on like a house on fire when her friends arrive back in her apartment with a pirate and so they decide to meet up the next afternoon.